hstech-dev/maika_genius/maika-genius/readme.txt

 Maika Genius leverages the power of cutting-edge Al technology to supercharge your shop, but that power comes with a demand for significant computational resources.
 To ensure seamless performance and prevent strain on your server, Maika Genius operates through a cloud-based platform.
 Simply create a free Maika account, connect your website to your account, and let Maika Genius do the heavy lifting!

 ### Main features
+#### Product Catalog Builder
+##### **Build your entire product catalog from scratch, in minutes**.
+Are you starting a new online store or need to quickly add a large number of products?
+Maika Genius makes it effortless!
+##### **Key Benefits**:
+- **Turn Images Into Products:** Simply upload your product images and let our Al analyze them.
+- **Automated Descriptions:** Generate high-quality descriptions for each product, tailored to your shop's style.
+- **Intelligent Categorization:** Al automatically classifies products into appropriate categories, saving you time.
+- **Complete Catalog in 5 Minutes:** Get your shop online and ready for business quickly.

 #### Product Descriptor
 ##### **Let Al write your product descriptions**.
 Forget about writer's block and spending hours crafting the perfect words.
 Maika Genius uses the latest Generative AI to generate high-quality, unique, and SEO-optimized product descriptions, in just minutes.
 ##### **Key Benefits**: